-Hello and Welcome to the August issue of TheBAY magazine
+Hello and welcome to the September issue of TheBAY Magazine

 Tatiana Bento has a passion for figs, and this month her recipe is more a serving suggestion than a recipe as she teams ripe figs with tangy goat’s cheese and salty Parma ham.
 According to poet and novelist D H Lawrence in his poem Figs, the way to eat a fig in polite society is to “split it in four, holding it by the stump, And open it, so that it is a glittering, rosy, moist, honied, heavy-petalled four-petalled flower”.
 He also explains the vulgar way to enjoy the forbidden fruit - but as this is a family magazine, we won’t go there.
 Make sure you find the ripest figs available – Tatiana has the advantage of being able to buy them at the peak of ripeness in Portugal.

 Being able to pick your own produce from the garden ensures that you eat it when it is at its absolute best.
 Fulke Andel has, over the past year or so, encouraged us to grow our own vegetables and has passed on some excellent hints and tips.
 If you’ve been following his advice, you should be harvesting all manner of fruits and vegetables right now.
 Caroline Thomas of Slade Garden Company has been giving us the benefit of her experience in garden design and selecting the best plants for our coastal climate.
 We are lucky to have such knowledgeable contributors.

 Liam Bird our motoring contributor brings us a fantasy car this month in the Rolls Royce Wraith.
 I had to look up the definition of wraith and when I discovered that it meant spectre, phantom or spirit all became clear.
 I must admit when I saw the model for the Spirit of Ecstasy, Eleanor Velasco Thornton, she didn’t remind me much of the willowy model that graces the bonnets of this most prestigious of cars.

 Less is more